Show transcript Play Pause

 A light in the night.
 The miner's lamp.

-The exhibition ‘A Light in the Night’ gives visitors to a darkroom a sensory impression of what miners could see with the help of their lamps.
-It traces the function and development of mining lamps in the 20th century using historical mining lamps and shows the work of the lamp master and his employees in a reconstructed workshop.
+The exhibition ‘A Light in the Night’ gives darkroom visitors a sensory impression of what miners could see with the help of their lamps.
+It traces the function and development of mining lamps in the 20th century using historical mining lamps, showing the work of the lamp master and his employees in a reconstructed workshop.
 They ensured that the lamps were charged, maintained or repaired and functioned properly.
-The exhibition also illustrates that the lamp was not only a work tool but also became a cult object, and provides insights into the cultural history of the miner's lamp in the 20th century with numerous examples from art and everyday culture.
+The exhibition also illustrates that the lamp was not just a work tool but also became a cult object, providing insight into the 20th century cultural history of the miner's lamp and displaying numerous examples from art and everyday culture.